openwallet-foundation/tac/docs/governance/roles-and-responsibilities.md

 * Running the TAC meetings, such as the TAC calls per the agreed upon schedule.
 This includes: setting up and publishing an agenda, running the meeting, and ensuring any outcome is duly recorded
 * Representing the TAC, and more broadly the OpenWallet Foundation technical community, on the Governing Board, and giving updates to the Governing Board on TAC activities

+### TAC Vice Chair
+The TAC vice chair has the following additional responsibilities:

+* Running the TAC meetings when the TAC Chair is unable, including setting up and publishing an agenda and ensuring any outcome is duly recorded
+* Helping to marshall people who want to talk during a meeting